vozlt/nginx-module-vts/README.md

 * /status/format/html

+* /status/format/jsonp

 * /status/control

  * If you request `/status/format/json`, will respond with a JSON document containing the current activity data for using in live dashboards and third-party monitoring tools.

  * If you request `/status/format/html`, will respond with the built-in live dashboard in HTML that requests internally to `/status/format/json`.

+ * If you request `/status/format/jsonp`, will respond with a JSONP callback function containing the current activity data for using in live dashboards and third-party monitoring tools.

  * If you request `/status/control`, will respond with a JSON document after it reset or delete zones through a query string.
 See the [Control](#control).